Ideology: History

-The term "ideology" and the system of ideas associated with it were developed in 1796 by Antoine Destutt de Tracy (1754–1836), who crystallised his ideas while in prison (November 1793 to October 1794) pending trial during the Reign of Terror of c.
+The term ideology and the system of ideas associated with it were developed in 1796 by Antoine Destutt de Tracy (1754–1836), who crystallised his ideas while in prison (November 1793 to October 1794) pending trial during the Reign of Terror of c.
 1793 to July 1794.
 While imprisoned he read the works of Locke and Étienne Bonnot de Condillac.

 Hoping to form a secure foundation for the moral and political sciences, Tracy devised the term for a "science of ideas", basing such upon two things: (1) the sensations that people experience as they interact with the material world; and (2) the ideas that form in their minds due to those sensations.
 Tracy conceived of ideology as a liberal philosophy that would defend individual liberty, property, free markets, and constitutional limits on state power.
 He argues that, among these aspects, ideology is the most generic term because the 'science of ideas' also contains the study of their expression and deduction.
-The coup d'état that overthrew Maximilien Robespierre in July 1794 allowed Tracy to pursue his work.
-Tracy reacted to the terroristic phase of the revolution (during the Napoleonic regime of 1799 to 1815 as part of the Napoleonic Wars) by trying to work out a rational system of ideas to oppose the irrational mob-impulses that had nearly destroyed him.

-A subsequent early source for the near-original meaning of ideology is Hippolyte Taine's work on the Ancien Régime, Origins of Contemporary France volume I (1875).
-He describes ideology as rather like teaching philosophy via the Socratic method, though without extending the vocabulary beyond what the general reader already possessed, and without the examples from observation that practical science would require.
-Taine identifies it not just with Tracy but also with his milieu, and includes Condillac as one of its precursors.